Songs That Move – therapy

 Watch us work: see our voice strengthening session with Mark Mardell

-The options of subtitles, pictorial prompts and emboldened keywords will be included to support those living with aphasia, a devastating language disability that is common post-stroke.
-Often called ‘identity-theft’, aphasia can be intensely isolating; enabling access to these songs and their stories can be an immensely useful tool to engage with others.
+The options of subtitles, pictorial prompts and emboldened keywords is included to support those living with aphasia, a devastating language disability that is common post-stroke.
+Often called ‘identity-theft’, aphasia can be intensely isolating.
+Enabling access to these songs and their stories can be an immensely useful tool to engage with others.

 Our aim is to provide access to a library of the filmed songs and their movements.
 The goal is to reach the broadest range of individuals whilst specifically serving those with Parkinson’s and aphasia, and to raise awareness of the effects of these two conditions.